-Using the UChicago Consortium research, NCS Coaches work with our partner schools to ensure students stay On-Track.
-We help schools develop an On-Track team of teachers, administrators, and counselors that meets regularly to assess student grades, attendance, and behavior.
-The team then determines interventions for groups of students at risk of falling off track.
-Team members compare notes on how students are doing in class, talk with students about challenges they are facing inside and outside of the school building, and connect students with academic or counseling supports designed to help them get back On-Track.
-NCS Coaches also provide on-site consultations and facilitate cross-school meetings so team members can problem solve, work together, and share successful interventions within and across schools.
+Using the UChicago Consortium research, NCS Coaches work with our partner schools to ensure students stay on-track AND achieve GPAs of 3.0 or better.
+We help schools develop a 9th-grade team of teachers, administrators, and counselors that meets regularly to assess school and educator practice and how it affects student grades, attendance, and behavior.
+The team then uses a continuous improvement approach to adopt new practices, or adapt or abandon existing practices.
+The team also determines interventions for groups of students at risk of falling off track and ways to adjust their practice to serve students better.
+They compare notes on how students are doing in class, talk with students about challenges they are facing inside and outside the school building, and connect students with academic or counseling supports designed to help them get back on-track.
+In addition, NCS Coaches provide on-site consultations and facilitate cross-school meetings so team members can problem-solve, work together, and share successful interventions within and across schools.

-In 2009, the UChicago Consortium research on On-Track prompted the Chicago Public Schools to create Freshmen Success reports for all high schools in the District.
-These reports provided school administrators with real-time data on freshmen grades.
-NCS helps the On-Track teams get the most from these reports supporting teams to refine interventions to better meet the needs of struggling students; evaluate students’ progress throughout the school year; and strengthen the team’s capacity to lead this work.
-Partnered with NCS, schools are making systemic changes to significantly improve the number of students graduating from high school by intervening early, before students fall too far behind.
+In 2009, the UChicago Consortium research on On-Track to Graduation prompted the Chicago Public Schools to create Freshmen Success reports for all high schools in the District.
+These reports provided school administrators with real-time data on first-year students' grades.
+NCS helps the Ninth Grade Success Teams get the most from these reports, supporting teams to:

-The results are clear: the average On-Track rate for NCS schools has surpassed the District average for the past four years.
-In some cases, NCS schools have increased On-Track rates by more than 20 percentage points and drop-out rates are in the single digits.
-In 2016, the average On-Track rate for NCS partner schools was 87%.
-Schools partnering with NCS for four or more years achieved an average rate of 92%.
-This is a phenomenal success in a District that had On-Track rates in the 50s for decades.
+The results are clear, with Chicago's average Freshman On-Track rate now consistently at or above 90%.
+In some cases, NCS schools have increased On-Track rates by more than 20 percentage points, and drop-out rates are in the single digits.
+The District is also experiencing unprecedented graduation rates stemming from the ninth-grade work.
+These outcomes are a phenomenal success in a District that once had high school graduation rates in the 50s for decades.

 Research by the UChicago Consortium has consistently shown that students with a minimum 3.0 GPA in high school are far more likely to succeed in and graduate from college.
-Yet, currently less than one-third of CPS graduates meet that mark.
-The next step in NCS’s On-Track work is aimed at addressing that disparity.
+Yet, less than half of the graduating students in CPS have a 3.0 GPA or higher.
+NCS committed to addressing that disparity.

-During the 2013-14 academic year, NCS began offering Performance Management sessions to support school leaders to think beyond On-Track and work towards improving grades.
-In partnership with UChicago Consortium, NCS analyzed and presented student data from the schools, such as On-Track rates by subsets (gender, attendance, etc.) as well as the proportion of those students earning a 3.0 GPA or better.
-Discussion and planning at the sessions helped schools use their own data and input and ideas from peers to create actionable plans to not only improve On-Track rates, but raise student performance and ultimately improve the readiness level of students for college.
+In 2014, NCS began offering Performance Management sessions to support Ninth Grade Success Teams and school leaders to think beyond mitigation of course failure (Freshman On-Track) and to work towards improving grades.
+In partnership with UChicago Consortium, NCS analyzed and presented student data from the schools, such as On-track rates by subsets (gender, race, attendance, etc.) and the proportion of those students earning a 3.0 GPA or better.
+Discussion and planning at the sessions helped schools use their data in tandem with input and ideas from peers to create actionable plans to raise student performance and ultimately improve students' readiness level for college.

-This successful addition to the program has quickly expanded due to demand and interest from the schools.
-NCS now facilitates four sessions a year and we have added incoming student performance and attendance to the data sets.
-We are already seeing grades improve in several NCS schools, in addition to substantive conversations about increasing the level of academic rigor for all students.
+This successful addition to the program quickly expanded due to demand and interest from the schools.
+NCS now facilitates quarterly Performance Management sessions each year, and we have added incoming (eighth-grade) student performance and attendance to the data sets.